Contextual Active Model Selection: Introduction

+{Recently, the problem of online model selection with the consideration of label acquisition costs was studied in a \textit{context-free} setting by \citet{karimi2021online}.} However, this approach doesn't fully capture the dynamics of data contexts that are essential in many applications.
+Recognizing this gap, in this paper, we consider a more general problem setting that incorporates context information for adaptive model selection.
+We introduce \algname, an {algorithm} for active model selection that dynamically adapts to the data context to choose the most suitable models for an arbitrary data stream.
+As highlighted in \tabref{tab:alg:characteristics}, \algname aims to address the need for adaptive and effective model selection, by bridging the gap between contextual bandits, online learning, and active learning.

+Our key contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We investigate a novel problem which we refer to as \textit{contextual active model selection}, and introduce a novel principled {algorithm} that features two key technical components: (1) a \textit{contextual online model selection} procedure, designed to handle both stochastic and adversarial settings, and (2) an \textit{active query} strategy.
+The proposed algorithm is designed to be robust to heterogeneous data streams, accommodating both stochastic and adversarial online data streaming scenarios.

-We then provide rigorous theoretical analysis on the regret and query complexity of the proposed algorithms, and provide upper bounds on each term for both adversarial and stochastic data streams.
-Notably, we show that---for both stochastic and adversarial settings---our algorithm for sequential label prediction achieves an accuracy that is close to the best policy (definition provided in \secref{sec:problem_statement}) for the data stream in hindsight.
-Furthermore, we show that our regret upper bounds in both settings match (up to constant factors) the existing lower bounds for online Learning problems with expert advice under the \textit{full information} setting \citep{amir2020prediction,cesa1997use,mourtada2019optimality,seldin2016lower} (see \secref{sec:analysis}).
-Our analysis for the adversarial regret bounds non-trivially lifts the insights from Hedge \citep{freund1997decision} (which assumed access to all labels) to handle adaptive learning rates and biased label distribution due to our active query criterion; our proofs for the stochastic setting are constructed from scratch, which would be of separate interest to the community.
+\item We provide rigorous theoretical analysis on the \textit{regret} and \textit{query complexity} of the proposed algorithms.
+We establish regret upper bounds for both adversarial and stochastic data streams under limited label costs.
+Our regret upper bounds are within constant factors of the existing lower bounds for online learning problems with expert advice under the full information setting.